VRUX-CO/VRDesignLab/Readme.md

 Inspired by Google's Cardboard Design Lab Android app.

-This is a VR commuity owned project.
-Please extend, modify and improve.
+This is a VR community owned project.
+[License](http://choosealicense.com/no-license/): Free to extend, modify and improve.
 Send us your pull requests.

 #### How to add a VR Lab